 Q: How is CVID Pneumonia Diagnosed?

-Your healthcare provider will also likely draw a sample of blood to test for the presence of antibodies that indicate infection by particular microbes, such as viruses or bacteria.
+Ans: Diagnosing CVID pneumonia can involve a physical test and radiology, such as an X-ray or CT scan.
+Your healthcare provider will also likely take a sample of blood to test for the presence of antibodies that indicate infection by particular microbes, such as viruses or bacteria.

 Ans: The ICD-10 code for Common Variable Immunodeficiency (CVID) is D80.0.

-Q: What is Interstitial lung disease (ILD)?
+Q: What is Interstitial lung disease (ILD)

 Q: What is recurrent bacterial infections and CVID pneumonia?